 Located within the 9000-hectare private Zannier Reserve, Omaanda is a Namibian African escape ideally suited for high-end guests who wish for the extraordinary.
 Omaanda is very close to Windhoek, the Namibian capital, which makes it a perfect post-arrival and pre-departure destination.
 The camp features 10 large thatched huts which

-Halfway between Windhoek and the Etosha National Park, set against a backdrop of sandstone mountains, lies the Okonjima Nature Reserve.
-This private reserve is home not only to a family-run lodge but also to the acclaimed AfriCat Foundation, a conservation project dedicated to the protection and preservation
+Discover the beauty of Africa’s wild cats and relax in an unbelievable atmosphere at Okonjima Halfway between Windhoek and the Etosha National Park, set against a backdrop of sandstone mountains, lies the Okonjima Nature Reserve.
+This private reserve is home not only to a family-run lodge but also to the acclaimed AfriCat Foundation, a conservation project dedicated to the protection

 Kaokoland, in the remote northwestern reaches of Namibia, is home to an exceptional lodge that shares this untouched wilderness with desert adapted elephant, lion, giraffe and black rhino.
 Designed in harmony with the region’s landscapes and traditions, and built using fallen trees and locally-sourced natural materials, the Elephant Lodge perches